canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

      disk controller and a separate RAID controller), we strongly recommend that disk devices be connected to all controllers during testing.

+-  All hardware, including CPUs, must be production level.
+Development level hardware is not eligible for certification.

+   -  This can be excepted on a case by case basis for pre-release systems where the Partner and Canonical have arranged certification to be published coinciding with a SUT's release announcement.

 -  If possible, as many processors as the SUT will support should be installed.